 Introduction to How to Win at Spider Solitaire

-If you are reading this guide you probably know that the four suit version of spider solitaire is very difficult to win.
+If you are reading this guide you probably know that the four suit version of spider solitaire is particularly difficult to beat.
 Here I aim to help you win as often as possible.
 However be warned, Spider Solitaire is partially a game of chance and often you will be dealt cards that are in such an order that no matter what you do you will lose that particular game.
-Even so, I can help you get further.
+Even so, I can help you get further every time you play.

 Basic Rules to 4 Suit Spider Solitaire